Harika-SVL/Shell-Scripting/notes.md

 #### What is a variable ?

-* Variable is a standard building block in scripting languages, They allow you to store information, so that we can retrieve/change multiple times during the execution of script.
+* Variable is a standard building block in scripting languages.
+They allow you to store information, so that we can retrieve/change multiple times during the execution of script.
 * Assigning the value variable `<variable_name>=<variable_value>`
 ```
 name="Quality Thoughts"